scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 via GitHub.
-The workflow patterns of collaboratively developing software using GitHub and managing release cycles are not part of any conventional Economics curriculum, and yet these are researcher increasingly need to learn and use in order to participate in computational research.
+The workflow patterns of collaboratively developing software using GitHub and managing release cycles are not part of any conventional Economics curriculum, and yet researchers increasingly need to learn and use these in order to participate in computational research.
 Software engineering skills are not only useful for these infrastructural requirements of publication and pedagogy.
 Integrating new features, expressing substantive disciplinary